c3lang/c3c/README.md

 - Macro call not handled completely.
 - Function calls not handled completely.
 - Struct initializers not complete.
-- No analysis of `[]` nor `.someMember`.
-- Missing analysis of assign expressions.
-- Not all casts implemented.
 - Varargs.

 #### What's missing overall